 Corporations now write our laws, skewing them to their favor.
 Corporations now secretly fund the elections of people who will legislate in their favor and against the interests of the common man.
 If we do not come together as a People, against the powerful interests that have taken over our government, we will feel the repercussions of our loss of economic freedom more and more.

 Forty years of stagnant wages have driven tens of millions of workers into poverty.
 We complain about the ever-increasing cost to feed, clothe, house, and medically care for the poor with taxpayer dollars, and elect people to Congress who promise to cut these vital survival programs under the guise of reducing our debt.
 But there is a disconnect there.
 These are the same elected representatives who write legislation that allow the biggest corporations to so severely underpay their workers that they have nowhere else to turn for basic sustenance but the goodwill of their fellow man through the government.

 Left with nothing but this vicious cycle, we are becoming exactly like our neighbors to the south, Mexico, a country with a wealthy upper class and a poverty class, but no middle class, whose citizens are risking everything to escape across their northern border in search of better lives for their families.
 Left on this path, soon we will be escaping across ours.

 This isn’t fear-mongering fantasy; it’s already well on its way to being Life in America.

-So for the sake of all our liberty and security, stand with those who fight for The People's rights: the union strikers who risk their jobs so you can keep your weekends sacrosanct for family and your family's health well-guarded with appropriate insurance; the Progressive candidates for office who uphold our founding fathers' ideals, not just pay them lip service, but fighting for fair pay for workers from the profits generated through their labor; and current Democratic and Progressive office-holders who are standing with The People over corporate interests.
+So for the sake of all our liberty and security, stand with those who fight for The People's rights: the union strikers who risk their jobs so you can keep your weekends sacrosanct for family and your family's health well-guarded with appropriate insurance; the Progressive candidates for office who uphold our Founding Fathers' ideals, not just pay them lip service, but fight for fair pay for workers from the profits generated through their labor; and current Democratic and Progressive office-holders who are standing with The People over corporate interests.